suggap

 Plot

-In a music store, a woman (Hazel Howell) orders a player piano as a surprise birthday gift for her husband.
-She tells the manager (William Gillespie) her address—1127 Walnut Avenue—and he hires the Laurel and Hardy Transfer Company, recently founded by Stan Laurel and Oliver Hardy, to deliver the piano in their horse-drawn freight wagon.
+In a music store, a woman arranges for the purchase and delivery of a player piano as a birthday surprise for her husband.
+Upon disclosing her address at 1127 Walnut Avenue to the store manager, the Laurel and Hardy Transfer Company is enlisted to transport the instrument using their horse-drawn freight wagon.

 Awards